 Give participants 90 seconds to find and show household items on camera based on criteria you set: "Something older than you are," "An object that makes you smile."

-Why it works: Forces people away from their screens for a moment.
-Breaks meeting fatigue.
+Why it works: Gets people moving away from their screens briefly.
+Helps break up meeting fatigue.

 8. Collaborative Typing Races